klargdev/IaC-ERD-Backend/README.md

 ansible-playbook -i inventory/hosts cleanup.yml --ask-become-pass
 ```

-**Note:** When prompted for BECOME password", enter your **sudo password** (the same password you use when running `sudo` commands).
+**Note:** When prompted for BECOME password, enter your **sudo password** (the same password you use when running `sudo` commands).

 This will:
-- Stop Elasticsearch if running
+- Stop Elasticsearch, Kibana, and TheHive if running
-- Remove Elasticsearch packages, data, logs, and configuration
+- Remove all related packages, data, logs, and configuration
 - Remove the Elastic GPG key and repository
 - Leave your system ready for a clean redeployment